Peace Corps Director Visits Kenya and Unique Deaf Education Program

 In a meeting with U.S. Ambassador to Kenya Michael Rannenberger and Kenya's Minister of Education George Saitoti, Tschetter said, "The Peace Corps program in Kenya remains strong.
 I am impressed with the many wonderful achievements of the Volunteers here and look forward to continuing to develop our partnership with the people of Kenya long into the future."

-The schools principal, Annie Maina, said that the Peace Corps program, "Has improved the lives of many deaf people in Kenya."
-She added, "Peace Corps Volunteers have made deaf education more accessible and shown that a disability is not an inability."
+Annie Maina, the school's principals, said of the Peace Corps program, "It has improved the lives of many Deaf people in Kenya."
+She added, "Peace Corps Volunteers have made Deaf education more accessible and shown that a disability is not an inability."

 The Peace Corps is celebrating a 46-year legacy of service at home and abroad, and a 30-year high for Volunteers in the field.
 Since 1961, more than 187,000 Volunteers have helped promote a better understanding between Americans and the people of the 139 countries where Volunteers have served.
-Peace Corps Volunteers must be U.S. citizens and at least 18 years of age.
-Peace Corps service is a 27-month commitment.
+Peace Corps Volunteers must be U.S. citiz # #